m-kru/hdls/README.md

 Each editors session must have its own dedicated context within hdls.
 This further implies, that communication via standard input/output is bad choice.

+### To be answered

+1. What if 2 projects need different versions of the same library?
+Should hdls handle this, or should it be left to be handled by the user?
+2. Should there be only single hdls running, and handling all the clients, or should each client spawn its own hdls?
+By default, the LSP assumes that the server is started and closed by the client.
+Hence, the lifetime of a language server is fully determined by its user.

 ### Implementation decisions

 #### Language